 3 paintings, 80 cm each, acrylic on canvas

-The expression blue-on-blue originates in the 2000s during the War on Terror as a new euphemism for friendly fire; as in military planning vocabulary, blue indicated an allie.
-In reality, blue-on-blue can have two meanings: it can describe the act of firing on allied troops, as well as to cover up, euphemistically, the fact that the shooting resulted in the death of allied troops.
-In this way, it creates a distance between the word and reality.
+The expression blue-on-blue originates in the 2000s during the War on Terror as a new euphemism for friendly fire; as in military planning vocabulary, blue indicated an Allie.
+Blue-on-blue can have two meanings: it can describe the act of firing on allied troops, as well as to cover up, the fact that the shooting resulted in the death of allied troops.